yatesdr/warlogix/README.md

 </pre>

 - The MQTT re-publisher can republish to any accessible MQTT broker, but does not currently support auth.
+This is the primary way to move data into the IT world as it can punch out of the typical machine network onto the IT side with a proper firewall config.
 - MQTT protocol offers write-back for write-enabled tags with a properly formatted write request (see more below).
 This is only tested on basic types and should not be used as part of a control system.
 It is intended for ack / clear requests to the PLC.
 <img width="887" height="579" alt="image" src="https://github.com/user-attachments/assets/20bbab85-bf11-4d58-a352-058acab28197" />
 <pre>